Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Incorrect:

-* Exclude domain-specific terminology This is incorrect.
-Effective prompting often requires using domain-specific terms to ensure the AI understands the specialized context.
+* Exclude domain-specific terminology This is incorrect. **Effective prompting often requires using domain-specific terms to ensure the AI understands the specialized context**.

 * Use only simple, one-word prompts This is ineffective.
 Simple prompts lack the context required for high-quality, accurate responses.